LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

 sampling corresponding to the maximum value of the log-probability distribution.
-As in the previous steps, different model selection criteria using either the log-likelihood or the log-probability are reported here, with the difference that now the corresponding *MAP* value is used rather then the corresponding *median* value.
+As in the previous steps, different model selection criteria using either the log-likelihood or the log-probability are reported here, with the difference that now the corresponding *MAP* value is used rather than the corresponding *median* value.

 ```text
  MAP log_priors     = -177.66943313873546